AlinaGoaga/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Languages](#languages) | [Personal interests](#personal_interests) | [Linkedin profile](https://www.linkedin.com/in/alina-goaga-2a6618104/)

-After twelve years in online market research, continuously working on improving my soft skills, analysing data, managing research projects and leading teams, I have decided to step into the fascinating world of tech so I have joined Makers.
+Junior full-stack developer with twelve years experience in people and project management, embarking on a new adventure into the tech wold.
+Most excited when using technology to create new experiences, make lives easier and building something cool.

-I have always been passionate about math and science and have enjoyed exploring how things work.
-I also like building things myself, learn new skills and be in touch with what's new.
-I thrive in environments which focus on team work, growth, challenging the status quo and improving people's lifes.
+I have always been passionate about all things science and have enjoyed exploring how they work.
+I thrive in environments which focus on team work, growth and challenging the status quo.

 <a name="skills"></a>
 ## Skills